Tuition & Financial Aid

 - Affordable tuition includes all fees, books, and parking

 - Full-time student status provides eligibility to the maximum amount of Government Pell Grant and/or Federal Stafford Loans for which you qualify

 Tuition / Out-of-Pocket Cost

-If desired, a monthly payment plan is available to integrate the program fees into your budget.
+Flexible payment plan options are available to integrate the accelerated degree completion program cost into your budget.